By: Barry Giles

 *Available directly from our distributors, click the Available On tab below

 Barry Giles was born in 1951 at Barnet in north London, UK.
 He grew up in East Barnet attending Church Hill Primary School, which is still there, until passing the 11 plus and going to Hatfield Tech School which no longer exists.
 The school buildings later became part of the adjacent Hatfield Polytechnic which eventually became Hertfordshire University.
 He became interested in Astronomy at the age of 10, owning and building a succession of telescopes, eventually a 11.75 inch Newtonian before going to university.
-His particular interest at that time was in astronomical photography, doing all the processing in his father’s shed, converted to a
+His particular interest at that time was in astronomical photography, doing all the processing in his father’s shed, converted to a darkroom with a homemade enlarger.

 He was in the 4th East Barnet Cub and Scout groups, and also built and flew homemade balsa wood model planes, his father’s boyhood hobby.
 For the four years before going to university, he had a Saturday job at J. H. Tripp Ltd, a local builder’s merchant to pay for his various hobbies.
-Here he gained background knowledge that was to prove invaluable many years later in Tasmania while building a holiday home as an owner-builder.
+Here he gained background knowledge that was to prove invaluable many years later in Tasmania while building a holiday home as an owner builder.

 After studying A levels in Physics, Maths, Computer Science and Engineering Drawing he went to Leicester University in 1970, the first member of his family to attend a university.
 Although briefly toying with doing architecture or computer science, the astronomy and physics option at Leicester won out.
 He studied pure maths and electronics for part of his first degree, but also needed to do a lot of ‘Mini-van’ car maintenance during those three years.
 He graduated with a first-class honours degree in 1973 and commenced a PhD at Leicester in high energy